Limited facilities ashore.

 The Quay and the slipway are often in use by the resident boatyard during the weekdays, and the quay is also used by fishing vessels and small ferries.

-The best plan would be to contact Keyhaven River Warden on VHF channel 37 or telephone 01590 645695 to check the availability of space on the Quay.
+The best plan would be to contact Keyhaven River Wardens (Jim and Steve) on VHF channel 37, telephone or 01590 645695 to check the availability of space on the Quay.

 It should be borne in mind that you're very likely to come across children afloat in various dinghies etc., and that sometimes you may encounter swimmers near the Quay.